Bagarre/Pi2D2/README.md

 Screen Resolution is 480x320 and intended for the 3.5" PiTFT hats.
 I built it in a way to allow larger screen resolutions and each widget can be moved around independently.
 The idea was, if it was a larger screen, re-organize the stuff to make sense vs make everythig bigger.

+### Motivation

+Mainly because I thought it'd be fun to work with but also as an exercise in what a backup EFIS should really be.
+Most people make these things to look like mini fighter jet EFISs with Speed tapes and all kind of stuff.
+I wanted a platform to explore what would be really needed if your primary gave out.
+Thus VSI only being 500 FPM and the more obvious heading and altitude bugs.
+The GMeter is there as an exercise in math but of little value in a survival situation.
+The Alarms might be valuable to help you focus on level flight.
+There is no slip indicator - they never fail - it's a ball in a tube.

 ### Installation
 I was able to get it working on a Stratux image using a twisted variation of http://blog.qruizelabs.com/2014/04/29/raspberrypi-kiosk-matchbox-uzbl/